All in-person training must wear a mask

 Heart Attacks can happen ANYWHERE-ANYTIME to ANYONE.

-Register for one of BLS Blended 120, 90, or 60.
-Mike will provide you with a redemption key to unlock the online component and will verify the location, date, time of the in-classroom component.
-After successfully completing the BLS Blended – Online Component, you will automatically receive a receipt called the ‘BLS Blended Class Pass’.
-The Class Pass allows entry to the BLS Blended Online – In-classroom Component when presented to the course instructor.
-The online part 1 must be completed first then the required part 2 hands-on part must be completed within 90 days to get your certification:
+Register for one of BLS-C/CPR/AED/O2 Blended 120, 90, or 60.
+Mike will provide you with a redemption key to unlock the online component and will verify the location, date, and time of the in-classroom component.
+After successfully completing the BLS-C/CPR/AED/O2 Blended – Online Component, you will automatically receive a receipt called the ‘BLS-C Blended Class Pass’.
+The Class Pass allows entry to the BLS-C/CPR/AED/O2 Blended Online – In-classroom Component when presented to the course instructor.
+The online part 1 must be completed first, then the required part 2 hands-on part must be completed within 90 days to get your certificate.

-Cost is still $95.00 per person, regular cost is $110.00 per person.
-Set up a group of 6 or more and yours will be FREE.
+The cost is $50.00 per person for the 90-minute course.
+Set up a group of 6 or more and yours will be FREE

 Hypothermia